Fabiownsky/Powershell-Network-Tester/README.md

 **Rembember**: the file will not be overwritten, but will append to the already existing `log.txt` file.

 ## Troubleshooting Tips
 1. **`"Execution Policy Error"`**:  if PowerShell blocks the script, ensure you've properly set the execution policy.
-If you're unsure, you can temporarily bypass the restriction of the current Poweshell window by running the script as follows:
+If you're unsure, you can temporarily bypass the restriction of the current Poweshell window by running the script as follows: <br />
-`Set-ExecutionPolicy Bypass -Scope Process` .
+`Set-ExecutionPolicy Bypass -Scope Process` . <br />
 You'll need to execute the script again if you open a new Powershell window, but it's the safest method at the moment **NEVER change your Poweshell execution policy permanently for security reasons.**
 2. **Error with `speedtest-cli`**: ensure that  the `speedtest.exe` in the same directory of the script and that it's executable.